Wahl Icon Review

 The stainless steel blades have been specially fortified.
 Chrome-plated and rustproof, the Icon clipper blades are actually the same as the ones you’d find on the Super Taper II.

 Honestly, they’re not that great for ultra detailed work.
 Regular buzz cuts, bulk hair removal, flattops and many other usual cuts however will pose no problem.
 In fact, they’ll turn out fantastic.

 Worried about your thicker, ethnic or curly hair?
 Ditch the anxiety.
 The Wahl Icon clippers will cut through it like butter without the need to go over twice.

 The model performs very smooth cuts, even smoother than acknowledged classics like the Oster Fast Feed.

-I’d like to point out that the Wahl Icon is Wahl’s most eco-friendly model when it comes to their barber clipper line.
+I’d like to point out in this Wahl Icon review that the Wahl Icon is Wahl’s most eco-friendly model when it comes to their barber clipper line.
 If you’re concerned about that, rest easy: your haircuts will be frugal to nature, without the cutter compromising on their quality.

 Wahl Icon vs Legend / Wahl Icon vs Senior

 The Icon clippers seem very close to Wahl’s Legend cutter: both in terms of price and performance.
 While they are indeed quite similar, there’s a very significant difference you should know about: